On Ukraine, Russia repeats insistence that it had no choice

 UNITED NATIONS (AP) — Russia made its case to the world Saturday for its war in Ukraine, repeating a series of grievances about its neighbor and the West to tell the U.N.
-General Assembly meeting of world leaders that Moscow had “no choice” but to take military action.
+General Assembly meeting of leaders that Moscow had “no choice” but to take military action.

 At the heart of Foreign Minister Sergey Lavrov’s address was a claim that the United States and its allies — not Russia, as the West maintains — are aggressively undermining the international system that the U.N. represents.